-writt Included in the written policy?
-Implemented in the school building(s)?
-Fully in Partially Not in Yes No Place in Place Place We provide all students with knowledge and skills for healthy lives via nutrition education.
-We offer age-appropriate nutrition education and activities to students in: ☐ Elementary School ☐ Middle School ☐ High School Our nutrition education curriculum teaches behavior-focused skills such as menu- planning, reading nutrition labels, and media awareness.
+ided i en po ented in t building(Partially Yes No Place in Place Place We provide all students with knowledge and skills for healthy lives via nutrition education.
+We offer age-appropriate nutrition education and activities to students in: Our nutrition education curriculum teaches behavior-focused skills such as menu- planning, reading nutrition labels, and media awareness.
 School food service and nutrition education classes work together to create a learning laboratory.
 In addition to meeting academic standards for nutrition education, we integrate nutrition education into a variety of subjects (e.g., math, science, language arts).
 We reinforce lifelong lifestyle balance by linking nutrition and physical activity.
 Staff providing nutrition education receive standards-based training and professional development.
 We engage and involve families and the community in nutrition education efforts.
-Other goal (describe): Not as on goals for putrition education:
+Other goal (describe):